kspviswa/pyOllaMx/README.md

 All these lead to this project (PyOllaMx) and another sister project called [PyOMlx](https://github.com/kspviswa/PyOMlx).

 I'm using these in my day to day workflow and I intend to keep develop these for my use and benifit.

 If you find this valuable, feel free to use it and contribute to this project as well.
+Please ⭐️ this repo to show your support and make my day!

+I'm planning on work on next items on this [roadmap.md](roadmap.md).
+Feel free to comment your thoughts (if any) and influence my work (if interested)

-MacOS DMGs are available in Releases
+MacOS DMGs are available in [Releases](https://github.com/kspviswa/pyOllaMx/releases)

 ## PyOllaMx vs PyOMlx